Te Ata (actress)

-Mary Frances Thompson Fisher (December 3, 1895 – October 25, 1995), best known as Te Ata, was an actress and citizen of the Chickasaw Nation known for telling Native American stories.
+Mary Frances Thompson Fisher (December 3, 1895 – October 26, 1995), best known as Te Ata, was an American actress and citizen of the Chickasaw Nation known for telling Native American stories.
 She performed as a representative of Native Americans at state dinners before President Franklin D. Roosevelt in the 1930s.
 She was inducted into the Oklahoma Hall of Fame in 1957 and was named Oklahoma's first State Treasure in 1987.

 Name etymology

 Her stage name, Te Ata, means "Bearer of the morning".
 Some Chickasaw speakers say that her name originates from "itti' hata, an old word meaning sycamore, birch, or cottonwood, and that, in order to further accentuate her name, she changed it to "Te Ata".

 Early life

-Te Ata was born Mary Frances Thompson in Emet, Chickasaw Nation (now in Johnston County, Oklahoma), to Thomas Benjamin Thompson, a Chickasaw, and Bertie (Freund) Thompson.
+Te Ata was born Mary Frances Thompson in Emet, Chickasaw Nation (now in Johnston County, Oklahoma), to Thomas Benjamin Thompson, a Chickasaw, and Bertie (Freund) Thompson a German American.
 (Note: Her uncle, Douglas H. Johnston, was the last governor of Chickasaw Nation.)
-The name "Te Ata" is the Māori (New Zealand Aboriginal) word for "the morning".
+The name "Te Ata" is the Māori (New Zealand Indigenous) word for "the morning".
 It was given to her by an unknown person.
 "Te Ata" is not a Chickasaw word nor phrase.
 Te Ata began her early education in a one-room tribal school; after two years she was sent to Bloomfield Academy, a Chickasaw boarding school for girls.
 (Note: Te Ata's uncle, Douglas H. Johnston, had been superintendent of Bloomfield Academy from 1880 to 1895, the year she was born.)
 At Bloomfield, she met Muriel Wright, a teacher who became her role model.
 Te Ata graduated high school from Tishomingo, Oklahoma, where she was salutatorian.
 She is listed a 1/8th Chickasaw by Blood on the Dawes Rolls.

 In the fall of 1915, Te Ata began college at the Oklahoma College for Women (now the University of Science and Arts of Oklahoma) in Chickasha, and graduated in 1919.
 During her time at Oklahoma College for Women, she worked as an assistant in the theater department for theater instructor Frances Dinsmore Davis.
 It was during this time that Te Ata was first introduced to the stage.